KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 * In summary, the random_slope_model provides a statistically significantly better fit to the data than the random_intercept_model, as indicated by the lower AIC, higher log-likelihood values, and the significant result in the chi-squared test.
 This suggests that allowing the effect of time on satisfaction to vary across users (random slope) is important in modeling these data.
 Let's check the ICC to see if our assumption about adding random effects to improve the model fit is likely true.

 ## ICC
 * Earlier in the post, I mentioned that the Intraclass Correlation Coefficient (ICC) is used to quantify the proportion of the total variability in the data attributable to the grouping structure in mixed-effects models (such as between subjects in a longitudinal study).
 In other words, the ICC explains how much of the variability in the outcome variable can be explained by the random effects (i.e., random slopes and random intercepts) as opposed to the residual error (the variance not explained by the model).
-Here’s how you can calculate the ICC in the context of a linear mixed model.
 * An ICC close to 1 suggests that most of the variability in the outcome is due to differences between groups (subjects).
 In longitudinal data, this implies that the effects of time are not as strong as interpersonal or intergroup variability.
 * An ICC close to 0 suggests that most of the variability is due to individual differences within groups or measurement error.
-In longitudinal data, an ICC at 1 indicates that group or individual differences do not really explain the variance in the outcome.
-Let's see what it's like in our case:"
+In longitudinal data, an ICC at 0 indicates that group or individual differences do not really explain the variance in the outcome.
+Let's see what it's like in our case:

 ```ruby
 performance::icc(random_slope_model)